Logo

-Fannie Lou Hamer was an American voting and women's rights activist, community organizer, and a leader in the civil rights movement.
+Fannie Lou Hamer was an American voting and women's rights activist, community organizer, and leader of the civil rights movement.

 2.